What is Delayed Drowning?

 Delayed Drowning vs. Dry Drowning

 There is another near-drowning complication known as dry drowning.
-Dry drowning occurs when someone inhales water during a drowning incident which causes the airway and vocal chords to spasm.
+Dry drowning occurs when someone inhales water during a drowning incident, which causes the airway and vocal cords to spasm.
 Unlike delayed or secondary drowning, water does not actually enter the person’s lungs due to the spasming of the airway.
 Dry drowning can rarely lead to death, especially without quick medical help, because the vocal cords don’t relax enough to let enough oxygen into the lungs.

 How Common is Dry Drowning and Secondary Drowning?